 I usually panic from such insults.
-Actually I panic from criticism not insults.
-In this particular case I felt it is ok.
+I panic from criticism, not insults.
+In this particular case, I felt it is ok.
 This should be shaken.
 We cannot allow it to go through us this way.

-Whenever I think of my moderate normal friends who really panicked from the reaction over the dance.
+Whenever I think of my moderate regular friends, who panicked from the reaction over the dance.
 This is what caused my panic more.
 We shouldn’t be scared.
 We shouldn’t allow the darkness of fanatic thought and despair reaches us…

 It is the power of religion and state.
-The power of those who are killing and stumping their people for their own power to remain.
+The power of those who are killing and stomping their people for their power to remain.